A-Hareed/cis-proline-pred/README.md

 scripts/./getpro_py.py -d <directory with torsion>  -w <an intiger for window size> > proline_dataset.csv
 ```

-Once the proline datasets are exracted to a single csv file its encoded using the encoder program `scripts/encoder.py` with the choice of an encoder e.g. BLOSUM90
+Once the proline datasets are exracted to a single csv file its encoded using the encoder program `scripts/encoder.py` with the choice of an encoder e.g. **BLOSUM90**

+## 2. Machine Learning Modles:

+The before building and training the Machine Learning models, the dataset needs to be split into training and testing samples using the program `scripts/build_train_test_sets.py`

+Once the training and testing samples are created the XGBoost models are trained using XGBoost python wrapper and its performance is evaluated
+on **MCC (Matthews correlation coefficient)** score.

+Random Forest model is built using **weka** (a Machine Learning software) and the parameters used are shown in

+a bash script: `scripts/models/weka_RF/random_forest_model.sh`

+Both the XGBoost models and Random Forest models are located in the **models** directory under scripts.

+Another Machine Learning predictor is built using both the predictions from Random Forest and XGBoost, where the predicted

+class is the model with the higer power (higher probalility).

+This is done using the program `scripts/models/prediction_ensemble_method.py`